The link between diet and prostate cancer

 While research exists on many different types of foods and the risk of advanced prostate cancer, the link between the two is stronger when it comes to particular types of food.

-A recent review of studies found evidence to suggest certain diets are associated with increased risk of advanced prostate cancer, particularly diets high in:
+A 2017 review of studies found evidence to suggest certain diets are associated with increased risk of advanced prostate cancer, particularly diets high in:

 - Saturated fats: Typically found in fatty cuts of meat, takeaway food, baked goods and dairy products like butter.